 Power outages can happen for many reasons, and being prepared is an important part of your emergency plan .
 During wildfire season, Sonoma residents need to be prepared for the possibility of extended power outages related to Pacific Gas & Electric’s efforts to reduce wildfire risks (known as a Public Safety Power Shutoff or PSPS).
 Visit socoemergency.org/prepare for resources to prepare yourself, your family & friends, and your neighborhood for prolonged power outages.
 Sonoma County residents need to prepare for at least 5 days without electricity.

 If you are Sonoma resident with a disability or access and functional needs (AFN), be sure to review the relevant information at SoCoEmergency.org as well as FEMA’s guide on "Preparing Makes Sense For People With Disabilities, Others with Access and Functional Needs and the Whole Community".
-In addition, the Ready.gov website includes preparedness resources specific for individuals with access and functional needs.
+In addition, PG&E has Emergency Planning Tips for People Who Rely on Electric or Battery Dependent Medical Devices.

 Sonoma Valley Hospital - Managing Health Conditions at Home During Power Outages

 Disability Services & Legal Center - PSPS Backup Batteries for individuals on MediCal.

 Centers for Medicare and Medicaid Services - Durable Medical Equipment replacement in disasters and emergencies.

 Some Sonoma residents may own or be interested in purchasing generators, portable power stations or battery technologies to prepare for loss of power.
 Make sure use of a generator is appropriate, safe and realistic for where you live.
 Incorrect generator use can lead to carbon monoxide (CO) poisoning or dangerous electrical hazards.